Gitari65/SautiNews/readme.md

 📱 Responsive and Accessible

 Sparkverse is designed to be responsive and accessible on all devices.
-Enjoy the seamless experience across desktop, tablet, and mobile.
+Enjoy the seamless experience android devices.
 ⚙️ Getting Started

 Clone the repository to your local machine.